HitaBeeDev/flyvio/README.md

 # Flyvio

 A frontend flight search and booking application.
-**Live demo:** _coming soon_

 ---

 ## What It Does

-Flyvio lets users search for flights between any two of 5,518 real-world airports, browse dynamically generated results, view full flight details and fare breakdowns, and complete a 3-step booking flow through to a confirmation screen.
+Flyvio lets users search for flights between airports, browse dynamically generated results, view full flight details , and complete a 3-step booking flow through to a confirmation screen.

 All airport and airline data comes from the [OpenFlights public dataset](https://openflights.org/data.html).
 Flights are generated on-demand for any airport pair using real carrier and route data — there is no hardcoded route list and no backend.